 - The 10% rate applies if the company receiving the dividend has, for an uninterrupted period of two years before the dividend is paid, owned at least 25% of the capital stock of the company paying the dividends.

 - The 5% rate applies if the capital invested is at least USD 50,000.

 - The 0% rate applies if the Swedish company directly holds at least 25% of the voting power of the company paying the dividends and at least 50% of the Swedish company is held by Swedish residents.

 - The Protocol amending the treaty with Denmark was signed and awaits ratification.
 Under the draft Protocol, the zero tax rate for royalty income should be abolished.

 - The 5% rate on dividends applies if the Cypriot company holds at least 20% of the capital of the Ukrainian company paying the dividends and the capital invested is at least EUR 100,000.

 - The lower rate applies in the case of interest paid in connection with the sale on credit of industrial, commercial, or scientific equipment or on any loan granted by a bank.

-- The treaty with Austria is amended by a Protocol.
-Under the amended treaty, the WHT rates are as follows: 5%/15% for dividends; 5% for interest; and 5%/10% for royalties.
+- The treaty with Austria is amended by a Protocol, that has been already ratified by Ukraine and Austria, but still awaits exchange of ratification instruments.
+Under the amended treaty, the WHT rates will be as follows: 5%/15% for dividends; 5% for interest; and 5%/10% for royalties.

 - Ukraine signed a treaty with former Yugoslavia before it dissolved.
 Ukraine applies this treaty in its relations with current Montenegro and Serbia, unless the treaty is superseded.